straw-hat-team/adr/adrs/5541831634/README.md

 The variety of conventions causes misalignment and shifts focus away from more important matters.

-Although there is no silver bullet for this topic, it helps create some conventions that aim to reduce cognitive load based on patterns that trigger pattern recognition.
+Although there are no silver bullets for this topic, committing to a convention will reduce cognitive load by triggering pattern recognition, enabling engineers to focus their brainpower on their tasks.

 ## Resolution